39 works. 10 artists. 400+attendees.

 Guided by the First Nations knowledge systems crucial to sustainable reform, this exhibition highlights stories of resilience, innovation and the interdisciplinary collaboration required to progress.
-Further, DNH will include a series of academic events and workshops for deeper engagement of attendees throughout the week.
-Programme TBA.
+Further, DNH featured a series of academic events and workshops for deeper engagement of attendees throughout the week.
+Events schedule linked here.

 Creative Producers: